jakesonderman/lsat_prep_site_2/Tasks.md

 ```

 ## Next Steps
-1. Update Calendar and Progress pages to use user data
+1. ✅ Update Calendar and Progress pages to use user data
 2. Implement actual API routes for authentication
 3. Connect to a MongoDB database for user storage
 4. Add environment variables for database connection

+## Discovered During Work
+- Fixed Netlify deployment issues with package dependencies
+- Added necessary functionality to save user calendar and score data consistently